Jozefina321/Getting-and-Cleaning-Data-Repo/README.md

 1. Merges the training and the test sets to create one data set.
  * Joing together all variables that belong together based on the rows binding, i.e., `Activity`, `Subject`, `Features`
  * To add a corresponding name to the group of data
- * To merge all relevant columns together into one data set
+ * To merge all relevant columns together into one data set by row binding

 2. Extracts only the measurements on the `mean` and `standard deviation` for each measurement.
  * As we are interested only in the mean and standard deviation, we subset only the relevant names of features